Pumpkin Crème Brûlée & How to Caramelize Crème Brûlée Video

 If we are enjoying the satisfying pleasure and love of the familiar and traditional, which brings a joy deep into the soul the way very few things can, or whether we are enjoying something new, stimulating the senses to a heightened level as they become roused by the unfamiliar, either way we still enjoy the delectable consumption.
 The thrill in one doesn’t denigrate the satisfaction of the other.

-With Thanksgiving in the eminent near future, such as this Thursday (crazy!) the menu planning is hitting the final stages and dessert is still to be determined.
+With Thanksgiving in the eminent near future, the menu planning is hitting the final stages and dessert is still to be determined.
 Normally I’ll make a white chocolate pumpkin cheesecake and it is really good.
-However our mischievously wandering minds have also been contemplating something new, a brown sugar pumpkin crème brûlée.
+However our mischievously wandering minds have also been contemplating something different, a brown sugar pumpkin crème brûlée.

 Decision, decisions.
 Shall we feast upon the comforting and deliciously familiar or shall we change things up a bit and offer a dessert different from anything we’ve had in the past?

-This pumpkin crème brûlée recipe is really good… Especially when using our home roasted pumpkin puree and freshly grated Vietnamese cinnamon.
+This pumpkin creme brulee recipe is really good… Especially when using our home roasted pumpkin puree and freshly grated Vietnamese cinnamon.
 Although the pumpkin cheesecake gets the same treatment plus fresh ginger in the graham cracker crust.
-Damn, the decision in getting even harder.
+Damn, the decision is getting even harder.